Animation¶

 The rest is free.
 Every part shares the body's position and normal textures and the same per-agent material property block, so tint, damage flash, dissolve, and Importance-LOD changes reach them together with the body.
 Animated bounds grow to enclose them.

-When Enable VAT Quality LOD is on in SwarmSettings, the simulation writes a per-instance quality tier into each agent's shader state.
-At Reduced and Cheap tier, frame interpolation is disabled on all three render shaders.
-Normal-texture behavior at distance depends on the tier: Standard and High keep the per-vertex baked normal on distant agents so they stay shaded; Mobile drops the normal tap at Reduced and Cheap tier to save GPU bandwidth (one position tap per vertex instead of two).
-At Cheap tier all shaders snap to the dominant walk/run clip.
-The per-pixel normal-map detail (surface Normal Map texture) is not distance-gated — it is always on or off based on the material keyword, regardless of LOD tier.
+When Enable VAT Quality LOD is on in SwarmSettings, each agent's VAT shader quality follows camera frustum visibility, not its simulation importance tier.
+An on-screen agent renders at full quality no matter how far it is from its target.
+An off-screen agent renders at cheap quality: frame interpolation is disabled and all shaders snap to the dominant walk/run clip.
+For the normal-texture: Standard and High keep the per-vertex baked normal off screen so agents stay correctly shaded when they return to view; Mobile drops the normal tap off screen to save GPU bandwidth.
+The per-pixel normal-map detail (surface Normal Map texture) is not visibility-gated — it is always on or off based on the material keyword, regardless of LOD state.

-See VAT Render Quality Tiers for the full tier breakdown.
+See VAT Render Quality Tiers for the full breakdown.

 Animator-Based Animation (SwarmAgentAnimation)¶